Worshipful Company of Chartered Accountants in England and Wales

 The Worshipful Company of Chartered Accountants in England and Wales is one of the livery companies of the City of London.
-The organisation became a livery company in 1977.
-The Company promotes "honourable practice" of accounting and awards prizes to students in the field.
+They were one of the earliest of the modern livery companies promoted by the Court of Aldermen from the 1970s, receiving a Grant of Letters Patent (i.e. converting from an unincorporated Guild to a livery company) in 1977 and receiving a Royal Charter in 2012.
+The Company is complementary to, and supported by, the Institute of Chartered Accountants (ICAEW).
+It promotes "honourable practice" of accounting and awards prizes to students in the field.
 It also supports general charities.
 The company ranks eighty-sixth in the order of precedence for livery companies.
 Its motto is True and Fair.

-Founding
+Founding and history

 Formal letters patent for the creation of the livery company were presented on 25 July 1977 by the lord mayor of London.
-Its first master was James M. Keith, member of the City's Court of Common Council and chief commoner for 1976–1977.
+Its first master was James M. Keith, member of the city's Court of Common Council and chief commoner for 1976–1977.

 It was one of several companies formed in the 1970s, when concerns were raised that existing livery companies had few connections to the modern financial services industry in London.

-Charities
+The Royal Charter was granted by Queen Elizabeth II in 2012.
+The Court had written to the Privy Council as far back as 1978 on the subject of a charter, but were advised against "too hasty an approach to the question."
+The application process was re-started in 2008 and, after a number of changes to the Company's Ordinances (including adding the ability to acquire land, clarifying that membership of the ICAEW was only required at the time of joining, and the abolition of Freedom by Apprenticeship), it was finally approved by the Court of Aldermen in 2011.
+The Charter was formally presented by the Lord Mayor, Alderman David Wootton, to the Master, Sir John Stuttard, at a banquet in the Great Hall of the Guildhall on 10 September 2012.

+Membership

+Membership is open to ICAEW Chartered Accountants, who initially join as Freemen.
+The Company's Royal Charter sets a maximum of 350 Liverymen and unlimited Freeman.